 PlaneTree Health Library has served Santa Clara County continually since 1989.
 (For more of the organization's history and our projects, see here.)

-we offer these programs online, using Zoom.
-You will need the free Zoom app already loaded on your computer, tablet, or phone to be able to participate.
-Once you sign up using our online form, you will get an email with directions on how to join.
+These programs are offered online using Zoom.
+You will need to have the free Zoom app already loaded on your computer, tablet, or phone first.
+Once you sign up using our online form, you will get an email with directions and the link to join.

 Trust it or trash it?
 Evaluating health information in the age of novel coronavirus.

 Our news and social media blare "all coronavirus, all the time" these days.
-It's overwhelming -- and there's also what the UN Secretary General has called "a dangerous epidemic of misinformation".
+It's overwhelming -- and the "dangerous epidemic of misinformation" is very harmful.
 How can we tell what's worth looking at, and what to take seriously?

-You don't have to be a scientist or an expert to be able to flag fake health news or speculation - those are skills that we can develop, like exercise.
-This presentation and discussion covers librarians' techniques for spotting bias, spin in reporting, or scams; for finding trustworthy sources of information; and for evaluating that information.
+You don't have to be a scientist or an expert to be able to flag fake health news or speculation - those are skills that we can develop with exercise.
+This program covers librarians' techniques for spotting bias, spin in reporting, and scam warning signs; for finding trustworthy sources of information; and for evaluating that information.
 Bring your questions and concerns.